 Spread the mixture evenly over the bottom of the prepared pan and press it to form an even layer.

-In a food processor, whirl the pumpkin, cream cheese, sugar, cinnamon, nutmeg, ginger, and salt.
+In a food processor, process the pumpkin, cream cheese, sugar, cinnamon, nutmeg, ginger, and salt.
 Run a rubber spatula around the sides and if there are any lumps of cream cheese, break them up and process again briefly until smooth.

 Turn the oven off, open the oven door a couple of inches, and leave the cheesecake in the oven to cool for at least 20 minutes and up to 1 hour.

 Cover it with a plate and refrigerate in the pan until firm, at least 3 to 4 hours, or overnight.

-Disclosure: I received a copy of the Moosewood Restaurant Table Cookbook for the purposes of this review.
+Disclosure: I received a copy of the Moosewood Restaurant Table Cookbook for the purposes of review.
 All opinions are my own.